pmineiro/randembed/mulan/README.md

 > make rebuildmat
 > ... (lots of downloading, munging, and potential for error) ...

+You really need matlab to rebuild the data files.
+Octave and txt2mat do not get along.

 Notice
 ----------
 txt2mat is from [matlab central](http://www.mathworks.com/matlabcentral/fileexchange/18430-txt2mat) and is covered by the (BSD) license file [txt2mat.license](txt2mat.license).